kerrishotts/retroputer/docs/asm/symbols.md

 Variable names can consist only of alphanumeric characters, dashes, or underscores.

-When referencing variable names, use the `&` type sentinel (read "address of"), as such:
+When referencing variable names, use the `&` type sigil (read "address of"), as such:

 ```asm
 .data 0x02000